wolfno/Data-Preprocessing/README.md

 # Data Preprocessing
-projects that are mainly about cleaning, visualizing and preprocessing data for Machine Learning purposes
+projects about cleaning, visualizing and preprocessing data for Machine Learning purposes

 * UK Car Sales: preprocessing data with **scikit** transformers and other tools